Key Facts about SLE

 Each week, SLE typically has 3 lectures (Tuesday afternoon and evening, and Wednesday evening), 2 one-hour and forty-five minute discussion sections (Wednesday and Thursday afternoons), and a Thursday evening session for movies, special guests, and student plays.
 For a sample of the week-to-week schedule, check out our current syllabus.

-SLE students live in one of the three houses of East Florence Moore Hall (East Flo Mo): Alondra, Cardenal, and Faisan.
+SLE students live in one of two houses in East Florence Moore Hall (East Flo Mo): Alondra and Cardenal.
+Alondra is all-frosh while Cardenal is four-class.
 The 90 SLE students make up 50% of the students in East Flo Mo (and about 20% of the entire Flo Mo complex).
-Making up about half the residents in each house, SLE students in Alondra live with other frosh, while SLE students in Cardenal and Faisan live with upperclass students.
+Making up about half the residents in each house, SLE students in Alondra live with other frosh, while SLE students in Cardenal live with upperclass students.
 You can indicate on the housing form if you prefer all-frosh or four-class, though your preference can’t be guaranteed.

 Not at all!
 The SLE class always has a healthy mix of students with different academic interests: engineering, social science, science, art, and humanities.
 SLE’s focus on critical thinking (in discussion and writing), combined with the introduction to the history of ideas, make for great preparation for any further course of study at Stanford.